calvin-luo/Earnings-Alert/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

 ## Acknowledgments

-- Data provided via yfinance (Yahoo)
+Data provided via yfinance (Yahoo)